juanimsand/rouletteGame/README.md

 ## How to run

-<p>In build folder you should find the rouletteGame executable.</p>
+<p>Follow build process steps for generate executable file, it should be located in build directory.</p>
 <p>A useful help text is displayed if you execute it with --help or -h as argument.</p>